pinobatch/libbet/06-audio/how_to_encode.md

 In Options, open GB Colors.
 Select the first of the four colors to the left of "Interpolate", then enter the numbers after `rgb` in the fields.
-Repeat for the last color, then click "Interpolate".
+Repeat for each color.
+Or as a shortcut, enter only the first and last colors and then click "Interpolate".

 How to make AVIs in bgb
 -----------------------